patrickfust/documentation-generator/demos/demo-erdiagram/README.md

-# Demo of the document generator
+# Demo of the documentation generator

 ## ER diagram